 Should you get one?

-The Osmo Pocket is a pretty good compact camera, but its field of view is limited, with an equivalent focal length of 26mm — similar to the field of view of most smartphones.
+The Osmo Pocket is a very good compact camera that will enable you to capture videos that look more cinematic thanks to its excellent stabilization.
+However, its field of view is limited, with an equivalent focal length of 26mm — similar to the field of view of most smartphones.
 It is good for solo selfies, but for group shots, it is too tight unless you have the optional extension handle.
 Also, unlike a 360 camera or GoPro, the field of view is so narrow that you’ll have to make a conscious effort to aim the camera.

 For those reasons, the Pocket is better suited for shooting talking head videos, or for videos of other people or objects.
 For those purposes, the Pocket can make your video look better than a video from a smartphone, GoPro, or a 360 camera.